1997-2002 Pontiac Firebird

 If you like hearing a healthy rumble from your car's sound system to go along with the one coming from the exhaust pipes, there are plenty of ways to make that happen in your Firebird.
 The coupe's rear hatch area offers enough space to install something big and bold, and we've seen plenty of both over the years.
 If you don't have t-tops to store, you have a 37" W x 13" H x 7"/12" D space.
 If you do, it's 40" W x 8" H x 8"/17" D. Or you could just install a compact powered subwoofer.

-Convertible: The convertible is a different matter.
-The top has to go somewhere on sunny days, and that someplace happens to be about where you'd install a big enclosed subwoofer.
+The convertible is a different matter.
+The top has to go somewhere on sunny days, and that someplace happens to be about where you'd install a large enclosed subwoofer.
 The best bass option for the ragtop is a powered sub.
 These surprisingly powerful models will give you the enhanced bass you want, and fit comfortably in the limited (okay, tiny) amount of trunk space available.
 They're also a smart choice for coupe owners who want better bass, but need to retain some storage capacity.

 Other options for your Firebird

-Here are a couple of other upgrade possiblities for your Firebird:
+Here are a couple of other upgrade possiblities for your Firebird.

 Q-Forms Kick Panel Pods